Frequently Asked Questions

 You need to apply for benefits from the VA using va.gov application at least once.
 If you wish to be certified for benefits while enrolled in a program on the Main Campus or the School of Continuing Studies, you must submit a Benefits Request Form (BRF) each semester you register for classes and wish to use eligible VA education benefits.

 You can opt to not request to be certified during specific semesters on their program by not completing the BRF.
-For example, a student can request benefits in the Fall semesters only because he/she will meet with private school tuition cap for the academic year in the Fall semester or a student will receive scholarships for certain semesters and may want to reserve VA education benefits for another semester.
+For example, a student can request benefits in the Fall semesters only because they will meet with private school tuition cap for the academic year in the Fall semester or a student will receive scholarships for certain semesters and may want to reserve VA education benefits for another semester.

 The BRF is limited to Georgetown University email accounts only, so if you are logged into another email account while accessing these forms, you will need to logout of the other email, log into their Georgetown email account and access the forms.